Zero-cycles on varieties over a $\mathfrak{B}_s$-field: Kato homology groups

-\begin{cor} Let $F$ be a global field of $\ch(F) = p\ge 0$ and let $l$ be a prime number with $l\neq p$.
+\begin{cor}[{\cite[Thm.~8.3]{KS12}}] Let $F$ be a global field of $\ch(F) = p\ge 0$ and let $l$ be a prime number with $l\neq p$.
 Let $X$ be a smooth projective and geometrically irreducible scheme over $F$.
 In case $\ch(F) = 0$, we additionally assume that $F$ is totally imaginary or $l\neq 2$.
-Then, there is a short exact sequence
+If $l\nmid \delta(X/F)$, then, for every $r\ge 1$, there is a short exact sequence